MartinDobos22/Draw-application/README.md

 # Draw-application

 This is a simple web application built using HTML, SASS, and JavaScript that allows users to draw on a canvas with various colors and brush sizes.
 The application includes a toolbar with options for selecting brush size and color, as well as an eraser tool.
-Users can also save and download their drawings as PNG files.

 The application is built with the following technologies: